ComPHPPuebla/slim-modules/README.md

 controller in the application container using the `controller_key` part, and it will use the `method` part to build a valid `callable`.
 * The controller won't be instantiated unless the route is matched.
-The resolver generates a function (giving the same effect as if you were using `$app->container->protect`).
-This function will create the controller, and it will pass the original arguments for the route, and the request and the application itself as the 2 last arguments to your controller method.
+The resolver generates a function, instead of instantiating the object, (giving the same effect as if you were using `$app->container->protect`).
+This function will create the controller, and it will pass the original route's arguments, the request and the application itself as the 2 last arguments to your controller method.
 * Once the arguments are resolved it will execute the method.

 Let's suppose you have the following controller: